Darth-Darsh/WiDS-5.0_MonteCarlo/README.md

 #### **Part 1: Learning Resources**

 This is mainly for those new to Python, Numpy and Probability.
-For those who are familiar, you may directly skip to the assignment, since it will be used later.
 Your goal this week is to go through these high-quality tutorials.
 You don't need to memorize everything, but focus on understanding the core concepts.

+For those who are familiar, you may directly skip to the assignment, since it will be used later.
+Optionally, you can learn advanced tools like JAX and Cython and use them in your assignments instead of NumPy.

 *   **Python Basics (for those: new to the language):**
     * **Tutorial:** ([FreeCodeCamp Tutorial video](https://www.youtube.com/watch?v=eWRfhZUzrAc))